Cellarity/DILImap/docs/about.rst

 on their liver injury history.
 This dataset provides the foundation for uncovering molecular pathways and early gene signatures indicative of liver injury.

-**Introducing ToxPredictor v2: A Machine Learning Model for DILI Prediction**
+**Introducing ToxPredictor: A Machine Learning Model for DILI Prediction**

 ToxPredictor, a machine learning model trained on DILImap, achieves 88% sensitivity in detecting  DILI-positive compounds and 100% specificity in identifying safe compounds in